rdo-infra/ci-config/molecule/README.md

 * Split tasks between: `prepare`, `converge` and `verify` playbooks based on their purpose.
-* `prepare` is supposed to bring the host to the expected state before running test, mainly instaling prerequisites, mainly doing some cleanups.
-In scope it can be seen as mocking phase
+* `prepare` is supposed to bring the host to the expected state before running test, mainly installing prerequisites, mainly doing some cleanups.
+In scope, it can be seen as mocking phase
 * `converge` must be keep as small as possible, replicating how the tested code is expected to be used in production, without mocking and special